Clicky

 Tuna Pasta Bake in a glass dish

-If you're interested in making this recipe, or any of our mouth-watering recipes with fresh ingredients instead of dehydrated, please consider getting our eBook shown in the light green section farther down the page.
+If you're interested in making this recipe, or any of our mouth-watering recipes with fresh ingredients instead of dehydrated, please consider getting our eBook shown in the green bordered section farther down the page.

 The eBook not only lists the quantities of dehydrated food in each recipe, but it also lists the fresh ingredient amounts to use instead of dried!